uvaai/ml1/_schedules/4 Electives Spring/index.md

 current version of the assignment before the deadline, so this part can still be graded.
 Staff extension requests should be emailed to <ai@proglab.nl>

-## Practical assistance
+## Lectures & practical assistance

 This course has one introductory lecture, but the rest of the classes consist of frequent opportunities to come and ask questions during practical assistance hours.
-During these hours you can ask any questions to the TA's and teachers of the course, so consider these moments to also really replace the lectures with opportunities for additional explanation, either individually or in small groups.
-Questions can be about any part of the course, including further explanation of the theory for that module or help with solving bugs in the assignments.
+During these hours you can ask any questions to the TA's and lecturers of the course, and get additional explanations, either individually or in small groups.

+Questions can be about any part of the course, including explanation of the theory for that module or help with solving bugs in the assignments.
+On *Thursdays* the lecturers of the course will also be present, so you can ask any more advanced questions you might have.
+Note that these moments are intended to really replace the lectures, so please do come and use these opportunities to get more explanation on the material or ask in-depth questions if you have them.

 During the practical assistance hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/),